-RADIO DIGEST 420 Lexington Avenue New York, N. Y. Gentlemen: Herewith is remittance for \$2.00 (\$4.00 inCanada and foreign countries) to cover a year's subscrip- tion to Radio Digest.
-Please start with the (month)issue.
-Send PERSONALLY AUTOGRAPHED PHOTO of (Artist or Announcer) Name Gift Subscription for Street Name City, State Street NOTE: Subscription price for two years is \$3.00 and entitles you to select favorite ARTISTS or ANNOUNCERS.
-City, State two PERSONALLY AUTOGRAPHED PHOTOGRAPHS of your
+RADIO DIGEST 420 Lexington Avenue Gentlemen: Herewith is remittance for \$2.00 (\$4.00 in tion to Radio Digest.
+Please start with the (month) Canada and foreign countries) to cover a year's subscrip- Send PERSONALLY AUTOGRAPHED PHOTO of (Artist of r Announcer) Name Gift Subscription for Street Name City, State Street NOTE: Subscription price for two years is \$3.00 and entitles you to se favorite ARTISTS or ANNOUNCERS.
+City, State